Skip to content

 TitleHuman-readable label.
 Editable any time.

-TypeSelected at creation; determines design schema (an experiment-design plugin owns this).
-Not editable after creation.
+TypeSelected at creation; determines the design schema and plugin allowlists.

 OwnerThe user who created it.